-As it sits right now, it's expected that Boston and Philadelphia finish anywhere inside the top five in a tightly contested East.
+As it sits right now, it's expected that Boston and Philadelphia finish with the third and sixth seeds respectively in a tightly contested East.

 No one likes to lose, but when it comes to Philly and Boston, they hate losing to each other.